Reviews You Can Rely On

 If you have visions of stepping up to the splitting block and sending firewood flying with every axe fall, we'd steer you to the Adler German Axes Long Splitter.
 Working through your woodpile with this high-quality steel blade is a pleasure.
 The head is heavy enough to make the most of every swing and well-balanced enough for even our smallest tester (a 5'6", 130-pound woman) to handle with control and precision.
 The aggressively wedged head works through your woodpile with minimal effort.
 It cuts like butter, making quick work of dense, tight-grained oak rounds, even the knobby ones.
 A red metal guard protects the burly, ergonomic, and US-sourced hickory handle from accidental overstrikes.

-There really isn't anything we don't like about this axe, but it's built to split firewood and is too large to work well for kindling.
-It's also not meant for detail tasks like felling or limbing trees.
-In its element at the chopping block, though, it's the best we've tried.
-Rust did bloom quickly on the blade in our rainy Eastern climate.
+There really isn't anything we don't like about this axe.
+That said, our test proved it's built for splitting firewood and too big to work well for kindling.
+It's also not meant for detailed tasks like felling or limbing trees.
+We prefer the Fiskars Chopping Axe for felling and the Gransfors Bruks Small Forest for limbing.
+In its element at the chopping block, though, it's the best we've tested.
+Rust bloomed quickly on the blade in our rainy Eastern climate.
 Such surface rust is normal and harmless, especially given this tool's dense and hardy C45 steel head.
 Oh, and we forgot to mention: that long strip of sanded black paint on the handle grips like a handshake.
-If you need to stack firewood, we don't know an option that will serve you better.
+If you need to stack firewood, no option will serve you better.

 The Long Splitter from Adler German Axes impressed us again and again at the chopping block.